pulumi/docs/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-static-websites/index.md

 **Step 2**: Create a web application

 For convenience, we can use the Azure template for generating web applications.
-Open this [link](https://github.com/staticwebdev/vanilla-basic/generate) to generate a basic React application.
+[Open this link](https://github.com/staticwebdev/vanilla-basic) and click the **Use this template** button to generate a basic React application.

 ![Generate app from template](./react-basic.png)